awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-listAttributes.md

 ## User Type<a name="listAttributes-userType"></a>

-The following types of users can run this command\.
+The following users can run this command\.
 + All users\.
 You do not have to be logged in to run this command\.

 ## Syntax<a name="chmu-listAttributes-syntax"></a>